 Authority

-Subject to the authority of Council, the Vice-President (Operations) and the Director of Internal Processes shall be responsible for decision-making in all physical space issues.
+Subject to the authority of Council, the Vice-President (Finance & Administration) and the Director of Internal Processes shall be responsible for decision-making in all physical space issues.

 Lounges

 The Engineering Society shall manage lounge space in Beamish-Munro Hall and Clark Hall, for use by members of the Engineering Society.